AscendingPassage.com HOME PAGE.

 remained imposing and unique.
 They repaired its ruins, and built here

-temple after temple, in a style which hardly ever changes.
+temple after temple, in a style which hardly changed.
 Even in the

 ages of decadence everything that raised itself from the old, sacred